 I don’t think we stayed at the best hotel in Addis in regards to the location to walkable restaurants and bars in the city.
-The Bole area a few kms away would have probably been a better choice.
-The Capital Hotel & Spa was very nice.
+The Bole area a few kms away would have probably been a better choice however the Capital Hotel & Spa where we stayed was very nice.
 The main restaurant was okay, breakfast was included and it was good.
 Their bars were boring however their traditional restaurant was absolutely fantastic!

 The hotel advertises itself as a high security hotel and is very proud of their high security status.
 Was this hotel a likely target for the bad guys?